-Therefore, the policy in the area of forex operations should be directed towards the further liberalisation of current and capital transactions in order to harmonise the applicable Serbian legislation with EU regulations and international standards in this area.
-It should also be ensured that the application and interpretation of the regulations by the competent authorities is accompanied by adequate amendments.
+Therefore, the forex policy should be directed towards the further liberalisation of current and capital transactions to harmonise the applicable Serbian legislation with EU rules and international standards in this area.
+Application and interpretation of the laws by the competent authorities should be accompanied by adequate amendments.